HyunCafe/contribute-practice/contributing.md

 - rafaelnacle (https://github.com/rafaelnacle)<br>
   "In 2023 I want to find myself a programming job and contribute more to coding communities.
 Also working to stream and make Youtube videos."

+- RahulKrishna (https://github.com/RahulKrishna-A)<br>"In 2023 my goal is to make more open source contributions and increase my knowledge in the field of web development"

 - Rakesh Chotaliya (https://github.com/RakeshC7)<br>
   "I want to contribute in Open-source project as possible as i can for the year of 2023. well started my journey with this repo. and many more repos. in progress, Thanks HyunCafe.✨✨"